etattershall/internet-of-thingies/Interfaces/RPI_to_Arduino/Identification/README.md

 ChaChaPoly #1 Decrypt ...
 43.00us per byte, 23258.22 bytes per second
 ChaChaPoly #1 AddAuthData ...
 27.47us per byte, 36396.89 bytes per second
 ```

+### Why not using ChaChaPoly
+While there is a python library to implement the ChaCha20-Poly1305 [see here](https://github.com/AntonKueltz/ChaCha20Poly1305/graphs/contributors), I couldn't get it to produce the same output (it sets different key sizes and encrypts the tag before using it).
+It is also a very small library (13 commits, not on pip, 2 watchers) so may not have been implemented correctly.